+COMPANY/ORGANIZATION POSITION/RELATIONSHIP

-COMPANY/ORGANIZATION POSITION/RELATIONSHIP PERIOD OF SERVICE Technopoly Inc. Managing Director and Co- Founder 2013 to Present 160 - 10
+Technopoly Inc. Managing Director and Co- Founder

+2.5

+- SSP

+(4)

-- I possess all the qualifications and none of the disqualifications to serve as an Independent Director of FRUITAS HOLDINGS, INC., as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances. - I am not related to any director/ officer/ substantial shareholder of FRUITAS HOLDINGS, INC. and any of its subsidiaries other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code. - 5.
+- 3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of FRUITAS HOLDINGS, INC., as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances. - I am not related to any director/ officer/ substantial shareholder of FRUITAS HOLDINGS, INC. and any of its subsidiaries other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code. - 5.
 To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding. - I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - 7.
 I shall inform the Corporate Secretary of FRUITAS HOLDINGS, INC. of any changes in the abovementioned information within five days from its occurrence.

-Done, this day of 2 2 2025 at OHEZON CITY

-Rhe

-· e DENNIS T. BENG HUI

-affiant personally appeared SWORN to before me thisday ofatQUEZON CITY Defore me and exhibited to me his/her

-ATTY.
-FELIZARDO M. IBARRA

-Doc.
-No. 97; Notary Public for Q.C/Until Dec.
-31, 2025 Roll No. 80835

-Page No. w; Book No. (1-p); Series of wy PTR No. 6986788D/Jan.
+Done, this day of 2 2 2025 at QUEZON CITY 4 Rhi ¥ DENNIS T. BENG HUI SUBSCRIBED AND affiant personally appeared by SWORN to before me this efore me and exhibited to MAY 2 2 2025 day ofat QUEZON CITY issued at on · val vije ATTY.
+FELIZARDO M. IBARRA Doc.
+No. 97 : Notary Public for Q.C/Until Dec.
+31, 2025 Page No. 10; Roll No. 80835 PTR No. 6986788D/Jan.
 07, 2025/ Q.C.
-IBP No. 331161(2024-2025)/Q.C MCLE Comp.
-No. VIII-0000973(04/15/2022-04/14/202.
-Admin.
-Matter No. NP.
-088(2025-2026) Quirino Highway Brgy., Kaligayahan Q.C.
+Book No. $\widehat{I}-\widehat{D}$; IBP No. 331161(2024-2025)/Q.C Series of www 1 MCLE Comp.
+No. VIII-0000973(04/15/2022-04/14/2025)

+Quirino Highway Brgy., Kaligayahan Q.C.